List of Running Man special series: Running Man Olympics

 The Running Man members competes with guests and each other in order to win the "Olympic" battle.

 Running Man Football

 The Running Man members were given a chance to participate in charity football matches alongside Park Ji-sung.
 Each year, the members would participate in training missions with Park Ji-sung to prepare for the football game prior to the match.

 Fan-based episodes

 Aside from the episodes created by the team, the Running Man members undergo challenges suggested by fans or made by the team through their fans' ideas.

 Tru-Gary Show

 Gary, who is gullible and unable to lie, has been asking the production staff to give him a spy mission.
 However, when the production staff decided to give him the mission, they decided to trick him and created hidden camera episodes instead.

+Christmas Episodes

+The Running Man members (sometimes along with guests) participate in the Christmas events.

+Running Man Age Notice episodes

+Each members participated in a race Whether solo or as a team to have one of their age notice concept being used for the show's age notice.

+As per episode 699, Episode 401 is the only Running Man Age Notice episode to feature guests, as the filming for age notice used the doppelganger-themed age notice that Haha created.